sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Select `SLES with GNOME` for installation.

+### Product registration and Time configuration

+After installation on a serial consle first register your product by running

+{% highlight shell %}
+yast2 registration
+{% endhighlight %}

+Then in both cases - no matter if you installed on a serial console or with a connected monitor - configure correct time using ntp.

+{% highlight shell %}
+yast2 ntp-client
+{% endhighlight %}

 ### Kernel + KMP drivers

-Continue installation with serial console.

-Now update kernel and install our KMP (kernel module package) for all nvidia kernel modules.
+Now Update kernel and install our KMP (kernel module package) for all nvidia kernel modules.

 We plan to make the KMP available as a driver kit via the SolidDriver Program.
 For now please install an updated kernel and the KMP after checking the [build status][buildstatus] (type 'jetson' in Search... field; rebuilding can take a few hours!) from our open buildservice: